Quacktillius/Text-based-Adventure/README.md

 * A glitch in the game may randomly occur that causes the enemies to stick to player projectiles.
 At this point, the player must pick up a BFB powerup in order to reset enemy spawns and rid himself of the curse.
 Alternatively, the game may be terminated by pressing `P` on the keyboard.
 Then, running `make clean`, `make Game` and finally, `make run` removes the glitch.
 * If `P` is pressed to exit the game, the current score WILL NOT BE SAVED.

+## EXTERNAL LIBRARIES USED - `ncurses`
+* For the purposes of this project, we have used the library `ncurses` to draw console graphics.
+This library was used because it makes it easier for the program to navigate to a custom coordinate and set characters, instead of drawing the screen top-down every time an update is made to the game state.
+* `ncurses` also enables dynamic screen sizing, which ensures that the program can scale with displays of different sizes.
+* The library does not need to be manually set up by the user as a prerequisite.
+The Makefile deals with that process.

 ## INSTRUCTIONS FOR BUILDING AND RUNNING
 * Once the repository has been cloned, run the command `make Game` in order to install the necessary library (ncurses) and set up the executable file (`Game`), log file (`log.txt`), and score save file (`Leaderboard.txt`).
 * After installation, run `make run` in order to run the executable and start the game.
+* The recommended size for running the game is 24 rows by 80 cols.
+However, the game will render and run at any window size, albeit with a reduced difficulty (since enemies take longer to reach the bottom of the screen).
 * To clear up the game's executable files and text files `log.txt` and `Leaderboard.txt`, use the command `make clean`
 * To clear up ALL of the game's files and uninstall `ncurses`, run the command `make full_clean`.